Table of Contents

-Experts believe that hormones (especially growth hormone) are also connected to wasting and lipodystrophy, a group of fat-related body changes that appear in some people living with HIV (HIV+).
-However, more research is needed in this area.
+Experts believe that hormones, especially growth hormone, are also connected to wasting and lipodystrophy, a group of fat-related body changes that appear in some people living with HIV.
+However, more research is needed about this.

 Changes in your hormone levels can affect many of your body's functions.
-Some of the symptoms that are caused by hormone level changes include:
+Symptoms that are caused by hormone level changes include:

-- Abnormal menstrual cycles, possibly including early menopause for HIV+ women
+- Abnormal menstrual cycles, possibly including early menopause for women living with HIV

 - Weight loss